 33. Visit the Pacific Bonsai Museum

 This outdoor bonsai museum in Federal Way is open every day except for Mondays and is free for children (adults are asked to pay a suggested donation of $12 for their admission).
+Visit on the evening of the winter solstice to see all the bonsai trees lit up.

-35. Enjoy free activities in Seattle’s downtown parks
+34. Enjoy free activities in Seattle’s downtown parks

 The Downtown Seattle Association often organizes free, family-friendly fun in Pioneer Square and Westlake Park.
 In the summer, you can take your kid downtown for Parties in the Parks for food trucks, mini golf, and more free fun.
 And in the winter months, Seattle’s downtown parks celebrate the holiday season with lights, Christmas trees, free hot cocoa, caroling, and even a free ice skating rink.

-36. Have a beach day
+35. Have a beach day

-37. Take them out to a ballgame
+36. Take them to a hockey game

-39. Explore Volunteer Park
+37. Explore Volunteer Park

-41. Take a ferry ride
+39. Take a ferry ride

 Seattle has many islands in close proximity if you’d like to take your kid on a ferry for a day trip or weekend adventure, such as Bainbridge Island and Vashon Island.
 You could also take the water taxi over to West Seattle for the day.
 Here are some ideas for day trips from Seattle.

-43. Explore Discovery Park
+41. Explore Discovery Park

 Discovery Park is Seattle’s largest city park.
 It has a beach where you can explore tide pools, lots of trails for easy hiking, and the Daybreak Star Indian Cultural Center.

-44. Fly a kite at Gas Works Park
+42. Fly a kite at Gas Works Park

 Gas Works Park has one of the best views in Seattle.
 Go there any time of year to fly a kite, or pack a picnic if it’s really nice out.
 Just keep in mind that the nicer the weather, the more crowded the small park will be.